Elizabeth Oakes Smith: Descendants and family businesses

 a combination of the phonetic pronunciation of their mother's middle name, "Oakes", and their father's surname, "Smith").

-Thus for the first decade of her marriage, Smith managed a growing household, which included not only her own sons but also, at times, apprentices and printers of her husband's newspaper ventures.
+Thus, for the first decade of her marriage, Smith managed a growing household, which included not only her own sons but also, at times, apprentices and printers of her husband's newspaper ventures.

-What she wrote for her husband's newspaper, The Eastern Argus, or later his Portland Daily Courier is unclear, but in her husband's absence in 1833, Smith assumed editorial responsibilities for the Courier.
-By the late thirties, Smith had begun to contribute regularly to the newspapers her husband edited as well as other magazines, anonymously or over the signature "E."
+What she wrote for her husband's newspaper, The Eastern Argus, or later his Portland Daily Courier, is unclear, but in her husband's absence in 1833, Smith assumed editorial responsibilities for the Courier.
+By the late thirties, Smith had begun to contribute regularly to the newspapers her husband edited, as well as other magazines, anonymously or over the signature "E".

 New York literary world

 Caught up in the fever of land speculation during the 1830s, Smith's husband invested in a tract of land near Monson, Maine, known in correspondence between Smith and her husband as “Number 8.”
 When land values plummeted in the Panic of 1837, Smith lost much of his fortune and attempted to recover his losses by backing an invention designed to clean Sea Grass Cotton in South Carolina.

 After briefly removing to Charleston, South Carolina, Smith and her husband moved their family to New York City in 1838 and began to pursue tandem literary careers.
 Upon their arrival, Smith and her family boarded with cousins of the Princes, Dr. Cyrus and Maria Child Weeks, but they soon moved to Brooklyn, where Smith emerged as a recognized name in the New York literary world.
 In their new home, both Smith and her husband contributed to literary magazines such as Godey's Lady's Book, the Snowden's Ladies' Companion, among other journals and gift books, and soon Smith published her first novel, Riches Without Wings, a children's story that appealed to victims of the Panic of 1837 with a moral message favoring spiritual over material wealth.
+She also penned the poem "A Corpse Going to a Ball", which became the American folk ballad "Young Charlotte" and led to the proliferation of Frozen Charlotte dolls and figurines; this poem is sometimes misattributed to her husband due to the byline "Mrs. Seba Smith" that accompanied it.

 Smith received her first wide literary notice with narrative poem entitled "The Sinless Child," published serially in the Southern Literary Messenger January and February 1842, and a first edition of her collected poems, The Sinless Child and Other Poems, was published by John Keese later that year, with introductions by Keese, John Neal and Henry Theodore Tuckerman.
 Neal had helped launch Smith's career by publishing and reviewing her early work in The Yankee magazine (1828–1829).